swgriffith/azure-guides/aks-kasten/primary-cluster-setup.md

       --from-literal=azure_storage_environment=$AZURE_STORAGE_ENVIRONMENT
 ```

 Now create your backup profile and policy.
-You can adjust the backup policy to match your preferred backup time, but also for demo purposes I've provided a [BackupAction](https://docs.kasten.io/latest/api/actions.html#backupaction) example to trigger a manual backup.
+You can adjust the backup policy to match your preferred backup time, but also for demo purposes I've provided a [Run Action](https://docs.kasten.io/latest/api/actions.html#runaction) example to trigger a manual backup.

 ```bash
 cat <<EOF | kubectl apply -f -